eos/eos/doc/installation.rst

 Next, you must configure the EOS build using the ``configure`` script.
 To use the EOS Python interface you must pass ``--enable-python`` to the call ``configure``.
-The default is \cli{--disable-python}.
+The default is ``--disable-python``.

-The recommended configuration is achieved by running the following command
+The recommended configuration is achieved by running the following command:

 ::